 At Gottesman & Hollis, P.A., we represent New Hampshire families in wrongful death lawsuits against those responsible for their pain.
-We understand how difficult it can be to cope with your grief, and our compassionate attorneys will fight on your family’s behalf for justice.
+We understand how difficult it can be to cope with your grief, and our compassionate attorneys will fight on for justice on your family’s behalf.

 What is a Wrongful Death Lawsuit?

 A wrongful death lawsuit is a civil legal action brought by the survivors of someone who was wrongfully killed.
-There are many types of accidents that can lead to a wrongful death lawsuit, including:
+Many types of accidents can lead to a wrongful death lawsuit, including:

 - Traffic accidents, such as car accidents, motorcycle accidents, and truck accidents;